 - Strengthening the Pledge of commitment as a citizen of the Commonwealth of Australia in the

 Australian Citizenship Act 2007 to refer to allegiance to Australia; and extending the requirement for individuals aged 16 years and over to make the Pledge to all streams of citizenship by application, including citizenship by descent, adoption and resumption.

-Subject to the passage of legislation required to enact some of the measures, the changes will come into effect, and apply to applications made from the date of the Government's announcement on 20 April 2017.
+Subject to the passage of legislation required to enact some of the measures, changes will come into effect, and apply to applications made on or after the date of the Government's announcement on 20 April 2017.

-Applicants will receive communication on the implementation of these measures and any additional information and documentation that may be required to support their application.
+Applicants will receive communication on the implementation of the new measures and any additional information and documentation that may be required to support their application.

 More information about the proposed changes is available at What's new for Australian Citizenship.